-Rezoning Application Addendum #2

-Impact on Historic Resources

-The applicant is asked to analyze the impact of the rezoning request on historic resources.
+Rezoning Application Addendum #2 Impact on Historic Resources The applicant is asked to analyze the impact of the rezoning request on historic resources.
 For the purposes of this section, a historic resource is defined as any site, structure, sign, or other feature of the property to be rezoned that is listed in the National Register of Historic Places or designated by the City of Raleigh as a landmark or contributing to a Historic Overlay District.
-Office Use Only Rezoning case #

-Inventory of Historic Resources

-List in the space below all historic resources located on the property to be rezo the proposed zoning would impact the resource. ned.
-For each resource, indicate how
+Office Use Only Rezoning case # Inventory of Historic Resources List in the space below all historic resources located on the property to be rezor the proposed zoning would impact the resource. ned.
+For each resource, indicate how A portion of the property in the rezoning case, although not situated of close proximity to Boylan Heights.
+Public Mitigation Provide brief statements describing actions that will be taken to mitigate all neg ative impacts listed above.
+As recommended by Policy HP 3.4 "Context Sensitive Design," the de in height to three stories adjacent to the historic Boylan Heights neigh

-Public Mitigation

-Provide brief statements describing actions that will be taken to mitigate all neg ative impacts listed above.

-N/A